gmbecker/contributing_to_r_lesson/outline.md

 ### Take Away

 - Submitting code to R-core members should be very mature
-  - This is difficult, comes with pratice somewhat
+  - This is difficult, comes with practice somewhat
 	- Code review may be painful but is a great tool to get better
   - R-core collectively have little time spread across
 	- their own work